Kaman SH-2G Super Seasprite: New Zealand

+An urgent operational need was for RNZAF to use the FH MAG 58 machine gun on the helicopter, and this was fielded by 2008.

 In May 2012, Defence Minister Jonathan Coleman announced that Cabinet had given Defence officials approval to negotiate with Kaman Corporation for the 11 helicopters and flight simulator from the canceled Australian SH-2G(A) Super Seasprite project.
 It is thought the 11 helicopters, worth NZ$1.4 billion in 2008, would cost New Zealand between NZ$130 million to NZ$230 million.
 A decision to purchase ten of the helicopters for $NZ242 million was announced on 19 April 2013.
 Eight of the aircraft will enter service with the RNZAF to replace the existing five Seasprites, and the remaining two will be used as a source of spare parts.

-The New Zealand Ministry of Defence accepted the first of the helicopters in the United States on 1 December 2014, and two more were delivered to Auckland in early 2015.
+The New Zealand Ministry of Defence (MoD) accepted the first of the helicopters in the United States on 1 December 2014, and two more were delivered to Auckland in early 2015.
 Deliveries were completed by the end of 2015.
 All the aircraft were in service by 2016.
 The NZDF's five SH-2G(NZ) Seasprites were officially retired on 14 April 2016, and conducted their last flight on 21 April after serving since August 2001.
 They were replaced with eight re-manufactured SH-2G(I) models, allowing the Navy to embark up to three helicopters from ships at once instead of two.
 The "I" model also replaces the AGM-65 Maverick with the AGM-119 Penguin anti-ship missile.

 New Zealand's five SH-2G(NZ) models were sold to the Peruvian Navy in October 2014 and replaced by the eight SH-2G(I) models.

+On 24 April 2023, the New Zealand MoD announced that they are seeking replacements for the Seasprite.
+From mid-2023, the NZDF initiated a Seasprite Sustainment Work Program to reduce the operational fleet from eight to five.
+As of 2024, the fleet may be withdrawn as part of defence budget cutbacks.
+On 21 August 2025, New Zealand announced its intention to purchase five MH-60R Seahawks to replace its SH-2G(I) fleet.